 Beneficiary designations play a major role in how your accounts transfer after you pass away, yet many people overlook how these designations actually work.

-Introduction to Beneficiary Designations
+Introduction: Beneficiary Designations

 Beneficiary designations determine who receives certain accounts instantly when you pass away — outside probate and sometimes even outside your will or trust.